A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

+Recalling Eq.~\eqref{eq:mpc_op_d}, we only impose upper-lower bound constraints on the input, i.e., the duty cycle $d$, since, by definition, it can only range between $0$ ($0\%$) and $1$ ($100\%$).
+This yields the constraint matrices $H_u = [1, \; -1]^\top$ and $h_u = [1, \; 0]^\top$.

-We conduct MPC controller design according to the formulation in Sec.~\ref{sec:probl_formul} and using the reduction techniques in Sec.~\ref{sec:explicit_mpc}.
-Specifically, within the MPC formulation in Eq.~\eqref{eq:mpc_op}, we utilize the linearized Buck model described by matrices according to Eq.~\eqref{eq:sys_dt_buck_mat} for formulating constraints \eqref{eq:mpc_op_b} and \eqref{eq:mpc_op_c}, while we include input saturation limits $\underline{u} \leq \hat{u}_i \leq \overline{u}$ as polytopic constraints \eqref{eq:mpc_op_d}, with limits $\underline{u}=$\SI{0}{\volt} and $\overline{u}=$\SI{1}{\volt} representing the PWM duty-cycle limits.
+We conduct MPC controller design according to Sec.~\ref{sec:probl_formul} and~\ref{sec:explicit_mpc}.
+Specifically, within the MPC formulation in Eq.~\eqref{eq:mpc_op}, we utilize the linearized Buck model described by matrices according to Eq.~\eqref{eq:sys_dt_buck_mat} and include input saturation limits $u_\mathrm{lb} \leq \hat{u}_i \leq u_\mathrm{ub}$ as polytopic constraints \eqref{eq:mpc_op_d}, with limits $u_\mathrm{lb}=$\SI{0}{\volt} and $u_\mathrm{ub}=$\SI{1}{\volt} representing the PWM duty-cycle limits.
 The selected prediction horizon is $N_p=5$.
 Regarding the weights $Q, R, R_\Delta$, we employ a trial-and-error procedure to optimize the qualitative observation of load and line disturbance responses.
-Finally, to reduce the number of regions, we apply the strategies introduced in Sec.~\ref{sec:explicit_mpc}; specifically, we select control horizon $N_c=2$ in the selection of the move blocking strategy map defined by the matrix in Eq.~\eqref{eq:mpc_move_block_matrix}.
+Finally, to reduce the number of regions, we apply the strategies introduced in Sec.~\ref{sec:explicit_mpc}; specifically, in the selection of the move blocking strategy map in Eq.~\eqref{eq:mpc_move_block_matrix}, we select control horizon $N_c=2$.